 Nicolas Arnold (Frame & Color), Joey Camacho (Raw & Rendered), Joyce N. Ho, Ryan Hawthorne and Harrison Vincent came together to create an aquatic particle world taking guests on an interstellar journey through sub-atomic masses and ethereal liquid designs.

-Designing for the dome was challenging, by the time the team was assembled we were 5 weeks away from our deadline and given the daunting task of creating 6 minutes of particle based 5K content for an unfamiliar full-dome format.
-Joey Camacho, Ryan Hawthorne and Harrison Vincent made up the 3D team, Nicolas Arnold laid down the practical FX magic and Joyce N. Ho merged it all together mixing between 2D design / animation, compositing and art directing throughout.
-Originally the plan was for each artist to handle their own section however given the unique format a great deal of collaboration occurred as we learned how to work for the dome mixing scenes and sharing techniques together.
+Designing for the dome was challenging.
+The team was assembled only five weeks out from the debut of the show and given the daunting task of creating six minutes of particle based 5K content for an unfamiliar full-dome format.
+Up to the challenge, Joey Camacho aka Raw & Rendered, Ryan Hawthorne and Harrison Vincent made up the 3D team.
+Nicolas Arnold laid down practical FX magic.
+Joyce N. Ho brought it all together with 2D animation, compositing and art direction.
+The plan was for each artist to complete their own section of the song, but collaboration and close integration was paramount for a successful, timely delivery.

 Technically, the CG was done using Cinema 4D, with scenes were compiled, edited & graded in After Effects where subtle effects like pulsating glows and volumetrics were added.
 Redshift was essential in the delivery for this project.
 It's stability, speed and built in fisheye camera helped make this project possible where other GPU renderers struggled.
 Multiple particle systems—X-Particles, Houdini, and the Trapcode Mir—created the surreal aquatic world.

 The nuances of the dome presented initial hurdles as both teams—design and production—developed a workflow.
 As a content display format the dome simulated the feeling of motion using smooth camera moves, as if a person was flying, floating, or sinking through space.